 I’ll stop here because this could go on and on and many pages later I’ll still be thinking of so many ways that we as men should be living in today’s world, honoring our forefathers who invested so much in us with hopes of us carrying their teachings into our lives, living their code of honor today as they did in theirs.
 What I hope to accomplish with Old School Manliness is to help light a spark in those whose spark may be dim and encourage us all to remember the old ways of living that made this country so great and to commit all we can to learning and living them once again!

 I look forward to writing many articles, some expounding on the things you’ve read above as well as many others covering various aspects of a seemingly lost art of living like real men again.
-I hope to hear from you and always welcome you’re critique.
+I hope to hear from you and always welcome your critique.
 I also welcome your own writings of your experiences and would enjoy including them here.

 Keeping it Old School!